-While Gallagher was the one who pushed to provide chaplains for more teams on campus, it was the former vice president of university relations, Fr.
-Gerry Olinger, CSC, who brought chaplaincy to UP when he became chaplain for men’s basketball before Parrish.
+While Gallagher was the one who pushed to provide chaplains for more teams on campus, it was former Vice President of University Relations Fr.
+Gerry Olinger who brought chaplaincy to UP when he became chaplain for men’s basketball before Parrish.
 Both basketball teams had a chaplain for about six years before chaplaincy was provided to other teams, with the former Fields hall director, Sr. Sue Bruno, as chaplain for the women’s basketball team.

 When Olinger was moved to university relations, he asked Parrish to take over for men’s basketball.
 Gallagher chose to be chaplain for the rowing team, having previous knowledge of the sport and knowing students on the team.
 Other Holy Cross members stepped forward to support teams with which they felt they could be helpful.

 The chaplains attend all home games and events of their assigned team, sit on the bench next to the players and coaches, and join the team in huddles before and after the game.
 All of the chaplains see their presence as an essential part of being a resource, some even making a point of stopping by the athletic offices to check in with staff.

 “I think the most important job as chaplain is to be very present...to accompany the team,” said Br.
 Tom Guiamenta, team chaplain of the men’s soccer team and counseling for learning assistance.